-Second site visits should be conducted in person as this is an opportunity to build long-lasting relationships with the employer.
+Second site visits should be conducted in person as this is an opportunity to build long-lasting relationships between the college and the site.
 If an instructor is unable to hold the second site visit in person, it may be held over the phone or virtually.

-The purpose of the second site visit is to ensure the experience is continuing positively for both the supervisor and the student and to evaluate student's learning.
+The purpose of the second site visit is to ensure the experience is continuing positively for both you and your supervisor and to evaluate your learning.
+During the second visit the Instructor, Student, and Supervisor will:

 - 1. Check in with supervisor to assess how the relationship, experience, work, and learning are progressing. - 2.
 Review status of students' progress on learning objectives with supervisor. - 3.
-Evaluate the Learning Agreement and student status/progress on meeting their measurable joboriented learning objectives. - 4.
+Evaluate the learning agreement and student status/progress on meeting their measurable joboriented learning objectives. - 4.
 Student and Site Supervisor should separately complete and submit the online Final Evaluation form prior to the second site visit.